albuspiroglu/cl-lib-helper/README.md

 Given a number of words in the phrase (first word for the symbol, others for description and package path, find the closest matches within the lib hierarchy.

+phrase can be either one string with multiple words, or a list of expressions (cl-ppcre re expressions).

 Match will be listed for:

     (first phrase) contained in symbol name AND